daniel-lee-wilkinson/openlca2r_automation/README.md

-# OpenLCA2r_automation: OpenLCA LCI/LCIA Data Processing iN R
+# LICA Data Automation Project -  openlca2r_automation

-This repository contains scripts and workflows for extracting, cleaning, and analyzing Life Cycle Inventory (LCI) and Life Cycle Impact Assessment (LCIA) results for a cooling system product system.
-It automates reading from Excel exports, restructuring data into tidy formats, performing quality checks, and generating basic visualizations.
+This repository contains scripts and workflows for extracting, cleaning, and analysing Life Cycle Inventory (LCI) and Life Cycle Impact Assessment (LCIA) results for an example cooling system product system exported from OpenLCA 2.
+It automates reading from Excel exports, restructuring data into tidy formats, performing quality checks, and generating basic visualisations.

 ## Table of Contents